 A request to create a card on file from a payment ID must meet the following conditions:

-A card on file is saved with the postal code from the payment ID if the postal code is not provided with the
+- A card on file is saved with the postal code from the payment ID if the postal code isn't provided with the

 CreateCardcall, it must match the postal code of the payment ID.

 - The payment ID can be used to create only one card on file.